-The Company earns interest revenue from cash and term deposits held in banks.
+The Company earns interest revenue from cash, short term deposits and guarantee investment certificates held in banks.
 It has no intention of paying dividends on its common shares as it anticipates that all available funds will be invested to finance the growth of its business.